MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ---
-title: Configure the Server Infrastructure
+title: Configure Always On VPN server infrastructure
-description: In this step, you install and configure the server-side components necessary to support the VPN.
-The server-side components include configuring PKI to distribute the certificates used by users, the VPN server, and the NPS server. ms.topic: article ms.author: wscontent
+description: In this step, you install and configure the server-side components necessary to support Always On VPN. ms.topic: article ms.author: anaharris
-author: Teresa-MOTIV
+author: anaharris-ms
-ms.date: 08/30/2018
+ms.date: 11/21/2022
-ms.reviewer: deverette
 ---
 # Configure the server infrastructure

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10, Windows 11

-In this section of the Deploy Always On VPN tutorial, you'll install and configure the server-side components necessary to support Always On VPN.
-The server-side components include configuring PKI to distribute the certificates used by users, the VPN server, and the NPS server.
-You'll also configure Remote Access (RAS) to support IKEv2 connections and the NPS server to perform authorization for the VPN connections.
+In this section of the Deploy Always On VPN tutorial, you'll use Azure Active Directory public key infrastructure (PKI) to create the certificate templates and distribute the certificates for use by users, the VPN server, and the NPS server.

-## Configure certificate autoenrollment in Group Policy
+## Configure certificate auto-enrollment in Group Policy

 In this section, you configure Group Policy on the domain controller so that domain members automatically request user and computer certificates.
 Doing so allows VPN users to request and retrieve user certificates that authenticate VPN connections automatically.
 Likewise, this policy allows NPS servers to request server authentication certificates automatically.